amaliebanan/BachelorProjekt_Covid_Simulation/Readme.txt

 Run the project:
-1. Open the project in your IDÉ
+1. Open the project in your favorite IDÉ
 2. If you want to add a restriction, do it in top of Model.py file by changing one or more of the following:
   - Close the common area by setting go_home_in_break == True                    (Line 40)
   - Implement family groups in the classroom by setting family_groups == True    (Line 41)